01alan20/01alan20.github.io/aboutme.md

 My name is Alan Cromlish.
 I have the following qualities:

-- I am a nerd who likes table top and PC games.
+- A nerd who likes table top and PC games.
-- I enjoy baking cookies.
+- Enjoy baking cookies.
-- Former gym lover who is trying to get back into a routine
+- Former / Current gym lover who is trying to get back into a routine
-- I am focused about education, sharing educational and job opportunities, and supporting peoples wellbeing.
+- Focused about education, sharing educational and job opportunities, and supporting peoples wellbeing.

 What else do you need?